 Although the top-tier banks and building societies have either already implemented IRB, or are in the process of transitioning, many lenders are just starting out on their IRB journey.

 So, what are the likely challenges – and benefits – they will experience?
-Ben Clark explores further in this blog.
+We explore this further below.

 What’s IRB all about anyway?